marcusanthonylorenzo/superGalacticAgeCalculator/README.md

  Open Git Bash or Terminal and type: `cd ~/desktop` | Go to your zip file and extract to desired location on computer.
  This will bring you to your desktop location on the command line, to receive files. | Go to specified extraction folder, and open index.html in your broswer.
  Next, type: `git clone https://github.com/marcusanthonylorenzo/superGalacticAgeCalculator` |
- Once completed, go to your desktop and find the folder with same name as the repository. | **Note**: downloading not cloning will not allow you to push any changes to the repo.
+ Once completed, go to your desktop and open the folder with same name as the repository, via your text editor. | **Note**: downloading not cloning will not allow you to push any changes to the repo.
- Open index.html in your browser. |
+In the CLI, install node_modules directory via `npm install` or `yarn install`, then bundle and start a local server via `npm run start` or `yarn run start` to run project. |

+#### Running Tests:
+- To view tests via Jest, in your CLI type `npm run test`.

 ### Known Bugs:
-* `multiple lines @object.test.js: although input integers are whole numbers, javascript keeps returning floating point numbers.
-A common yet annoyingly frustrating issue in test, because I do not want to round, floor, or ceil my return values.`.
+* `multiple lines @object.test.js`: **Although input integers are whole numbers, javascript keeps returning floating point numbers.
+A common yet annoyingly frustrating issue in test, because I do not want to round, floor, or ceil my return values.**
 Until I can figure out how to round the .01 decimal, I will bypass this issue by passing tests manually, and focus on completing my Business/UI Logic.

 ## _Design Plan_ (Specs):